Prad-Nanduri/wordle-pradle/README.md

 "THESE ARE IDEAS GIVEN BY CLAUDE 3.5 SONNET - not my unique ideas.
 I made this READMe file with the help of the model as well"

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## 🙏 Acknowledgments

 - Inspired by the original [Wordle](https://www.nytimes.com/games/wordle/index.html) by Josh Wardle
 - Word list sourced from [https://github.com/dwyl/english-words/blob/master/words_dictionary.json]

----

-**Note**: This is an enhanced version of Wordle created for educational purposes and to provide additional features not found in the original game.